awslabs/mountpoint-s3/doc/LOGGING.md

 #### CloudWatch Agent Configuration

-The recommended path for the CloudWatch Agent configuration file is `/opt/aws/amazon-cloudwatch-agent/etc/cloudwatch-agent.json` on Linux and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on Windows.
+You can give the CloudWatch Agent configuration file any name and location.
+However, for simplicity in troubleshooting, AWS recommends using `/opt/aws/amazon-cloudwatch-agent/etc/cloudwatch-agent.json` on Linux and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on Windows.
+After creating the file, you can copy it to other servers where you want to install the agent.

 Basic configuration for forwarding metrics to CloudWatch: